I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdftimer/nf-wdftimer-wdftimergetparentobject.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.</p>

 <p>The following code example shows now an <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function can obtain a timer object's parent.
 In this example, the driver previously specified that the timer object's parent is a queue object.</p>

-<p>For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.</p>

-<p>The following code example shows now an <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function can obtain a timer object's parent.
-In this example, the driver previously specified that the timer object's parent is a queue object.</p>